-BIKE IT OR HIKE IT-

 board, as well as the intersection of the

 the fence and track.
-The trail now consists of stone-dust.
+The trail now consists of stone-dust as it travels through

-trail alongside Paine St to a sharp left.
-Keep straight as the trail now enters
+trail alongside Paine St a short distance.
+On your right the trail now enters

 the Caroline Path at 1.7 miles.
-This is a wood chip & boardwalk path
+This is a wood chip (stone-dust?) & boardwalk path

 that takes you through the Caroline Brook wetland.
-The trail becomes hard
+Several street

 ends after 3.4 miles at Washington St. Another map board is located here and the